gabridome/docs/c-lightning_with_postgresql_reliability.md

 * Standby server 192.168.0.6

 This guide is based on version 12.
 This version has had a non trivial change [in the way the restore operation is done for replication][release notes for v.12],  so it is better to upgrade to it.

+As PostgresQL and c-lightning evolve, there will be the possibility that this guide become outdated but, referring to the official documentation of the two software, you will be able to adapt the content of this guide to the new situation.

 #### Download and install ver.12.x on both machine